A 2-year initiative led by the College to introduce a modern neuroscience perspective into psychiatrists’ clinical work (summer 2016-18)

 In parallel, we updated the exam for membership of the RCPsych to reflect the content of the new syllabus.

-Generously supported by The Gatsby Foundation and The Wellcome Trust
+The RCPsych Neuroscience Project is generously supported by The Gatsby Charitable Foundation and The Wellcome Trust

 Based on a USA experience - NNCI